Exclusive: CNN witnesses US Navy's drone killing laser

 Today, the laser is intended primarily to disable or destroy aircraft and small boats.
 "It's designed with the intent of being able to counter airborne and surface-based threats," said Hughes.
 "And it's been able to prove itself over the last three years as being incredibly effective at that."

-However, the Navy is already developing more powerful, second-generation systems which would bring more significant targets into its crosshairs: missiles.
+However, the Navy is developing more powerful, second-generation systems which would bring more significant targets into its crosshairs: missiles.

 Those missions remain classified.
 However, the commander and crew are very much aware of the potential capabilities.
-When we asked Captain Wells if the current LaWS could shoot down a missile, he said simply "maybe" and smiled.
+When we asked Wells if the current LaWS could shoot down a missile, he said simply "maybe" and smiled.